gaoshang212/electron-typescript-react-mobx-boilerplate/README.md

-# Frontend Boilerplate with React, MobX & TypeScript
+# Electron Boilerplate with React, MobX & TypeScript

 A bare minimum react-mobx-webpack-typescript boilerplate with TodoMVC example.